kevinquillen/kevinquillen.github.io/_posts/2014-06-11-ie-console-woes.markdown

 }
 </code></pre>

-Reload that in IE. If your scripts start magically working - your issue is definitely console methods being used.
+Reload that in IE. If your script(s) start magically working - your issue is definitely console methods being used.
 Don't leave this in though, it certainly is not a fix by any means.
 It simply defines an object if it is not yet defined.

 The simple fix is commenting it out when you're through using it.
 Often times, we get so gung-ho about debugging our code that sometimes you cannot